oreganoli/advanced-programming-api/README.md

 - primality testing for 64-bit unsigned integers
 - image color inversion for JPEG images under 12 Mpix size
 - JWT-guarded Unix timestamp retrieval

+## Live instance
+A live, deployed instance of the app, complete with an OpenAPI documentation UI, is available at https://white-silence-4963.fly.dev/.